pulumi/terraform-provider-google-beta/website/docs/r/storage_bucket.html.markdown

   until a relevant action has occurred which triggers its creation.
   You should use the [`google_storage_project_service_account`](/docs/providers/google/d/storage_project_service_account.html) data source to obtain the email address for the service account when configuring IAM policy on the Cloud KMS key.
-  This data source calls an API which creates the account if required, ensuring your Terraform applies cleanly and repeatedly irrespective of the state of the project.
+  This data source calls an API which creates the account if required, ensuring your provider applies cleanly and repeatedly irrespective of the state of the project.
-  You should take care for race conditions when the same Terraform manages IAM policy on the Cloud KMS crypto key.
+  You should take care for race conditions when the same provider manages IAM policy on the Cloud KMS crypto key.
 See the data source page for more details.

 <a name="nested_custom_placement_config"></a>The `custom_placement_config` block supports: